 To breathe out more than you breathe in!

-A bonus is that, as you breathe in you naturally tense your chest muscles, so you naturally relax them on the out-breath concentrate on relaxing your muscles on the out-breath!
+A bonus is, that as you breathe in you naturally tense your chest muscles, so you naturally relax them on the out-breath So - it is very easy to concentrate on relaxing your muscles on the out-breath!